PMaynard/petermaynard.co.uk/content/_index.md

 For a while (2016\17) Pete worked in the [IT-Innovation Centre](http://www.it-innovation.soton.ac.uk/), part of Southampton University, where he worked on two EU H2020 projects [5G-ENSURE](https://web.archive.org/web/http://www.5gensure.eu/) and [RESTASSURED](https://web.archive.org/web/https://restassuredh2020.eu/).

-From 2013-2018, Pete has been working on his PhD thesis titled 'Methods for Modelling and Detecting Network-Based ICS Attacks' in QUB, where he worked on a EU PF7 project, [PRECYSE](https://web.archive.org/web/http://precyse.eu/).
+From 2013-2018, Pete has been working on his PhD thesis titled 'Methods for Modelling and Detecting Network-Based ICS Attacks' in QUB, where he worked on an EU PF7 project, [PRECYSE](https://web.archive.org/web/http://precyse.eu/).

-From 2009-2013, Pete completed his undergraduate degree in computer science at [Aberystwyth University](https://www.aber.ac.uk/en) in Wales, which included a one year industrial work placement (2012).
+From 2009-2013, Pete completed his undergraduate degree in computer science at [Aberystwyth University](https://www.aber.ac.uk/en) in Wales, which included a one-year industrial work placement (2012).

-From 2007-2009, Pete completed a Higher National Diploma in Computing at [Pembrokeshire Collage](http://www.pembrokeshire.ac.uk/), in conjunction with University of Glamorgan, now merged with [University of South Wales](http://www.southwales.ac.uk).
+From 2007-2009, Pete completed a Higher National Diploma in Computing at [Pembrokeshire College](http://www.pembrokeshire.ac.uk/), in conjunction with University of Glamorgan, now merged with [University of South Wales](http://www.southwales.ac.uk).
 He also completed CISCO's CCNA certification in 2006.

 ### Activities